karyeet/Multi-Roblox/README.md

 # Multi-Roblox
 Allows you to run multiple roblox instances, run before starting Roblox.
+This is a stupid safe alternative to the WRD version, which does essentially the same thing.

 To compile with VS 2019:
 1. Install Visual Studio 2019